-In my work with our clients, we often talk about what legacy our clients want to leave.
-It can be small and simple, like the legacy my grandmother left behind.
-Or something big like a large financial gift to an organization near and dear to them.
-For some, it’s starting a program to help those in need; for others, it’s donating something like a piece of artwork.
+It can be simple, like passing down recipes you have taught others to make.
+Or it can be something big like a large financial gift to an organization near and dear to you.
+It may be starting a program to help those in need or donating something special to you, like a piece of artwork.

 Legacies can take on many forms and are very personal to the values of the person.
 But when it comes to legacy planning, it’s easy to focus on the legalities and numbers.
 We might forget that the purpose — to support and guide our families or communities — is intensely personal.